xlilos/CS386-Group2/Deliverable_2.md

 - Competitors: Wattpad, GitHub, Reddit, Chegg, Yahoo Answers, Google Docs, Paper.
 These are large competitors that don’t have peer editing software however you can share with friends or with other people that may give feedback.

 ## 3. Functional requirements (features)
--Users can post papers
+- Users can post papers

--Users can review papers
+- Users can review papers

--Users can update profiles
+- Users can update profiles

--Users can rate reviewers
+- Users can rate reviewers

--Users can get matched up with other Users for quick feedback
+- Users can get matched up with other Users for quick feedback

 ## 4. Non-functional requirements
--Light on the eyes for easy access
+- Light on the eyes for easy access

--Simple and easy to use with little to no learning curve - at least 8 out of 10 testers need very little/no assistance in navigation
+- Simple and easy to use with little to no learning curve - at least 8 out of 10 testers need very little/no assistance in navigation

--Response time: <5ms
+- Response time: <5ms

--Site readability is satisfactory for at least 8 out of 10 testers
+- Site readability is satisfactory for at least 8 out of 10 testers

--Site aesthetics are satisfactory for at least 8 out of 10 testers
+- Site aesthetics are satisfactory for at least 8 out of 10 testers

 ## 5. MVP

--Minimum Viable Product
+- Minimum Viable Product

--Smallest feature that gets you the most learning, feedback, or failure.
+- Smallest feature that gets you the most learning, feedback, or failure.

--Comment feedback system
+- Comment feedback system

 ## 6. Use cases